The Singleton

 "Jeff."

-He paused with his hand on the doorframe.
+His hand stopped on the doorframe.

 "Yeah."